Skip to main content

 Who should use Cursor?

-Cursor is best for Refactor multi-file code with an agent in the IDE and Generate tests and fix bugs using repository context.
-It's particularly useful for ai coding assistant professionals who need ai code editor with agent requests and tab completions.
+Cursor is best for daily software development and large-codebase navigation.
+It's particularly useful for ai code editor professionals who need ai code editor with agent requests and tab completions.

 What are the best Cursor alternatives?

-There are several ai coding assistant tools available.
+There are several ai code editor tools available.
 Compare features, pricing, and user reviews to find the best option for your needs.

 More about Cursor